honoki/bbrf-client/README.md

 * `~/.bbrf/hooks/service/new/`,
 * `~/.bbrf/hooks/service/update/`,

-For example, here is an custom execution hook that will resolve newly added domains and store the results to your database:
+For example, here is a custom execution hook that will resolve newly added domains and store the results back in BBRF.
+Find more examples in [`docs/hooks`](docs/hooks).

 ```bash
 #!/bin/bash